drollings/Phase3MUD/README.md

-This is a February 2001 snapshot of the Struggle For Nyrilis MUD's Phase 3, a heavily rewritten C++ descendant of CircleMUD and common patches for it, after importing features and coding techniques from Thrytis' Death's Gate MUD and Chris Jacobson's LexiMUD engine.
+This is a February 2001 snapshot of the Struggle For Nyrilis MUD's Phase 3, a heavily rewritten C++ descendant of Jeremy Elson's CircleMUD, a cousin of Chris Jacobson's LexiMUD engine, with heavily rewritten and extended pieces from Thrytis' Death's Gate MUD.
+Ultimately this goes back to DIKU.

 This is ancient C++, meant for gcc 2.95.
 The STL data structures are courtesy of Chris Jacobson.
 Safe pointers were implemented by Daniel